Trypanosoma brucei: Structure

 T. brucei is a typical unicellular eukaryotic cell, and measures 8 to 50 μm in length.
 It has an elongated body having a streamlined and tapered shape.
 Its cell membrane (called pellicle) encloses the cell organelles, including the nucleus, mitochondria, endoplasmic reticulum, Golgi apparatus, and ribosomes.
-In addition, there is an unusual organelle called the kinetoplast, which is a complex of thousands of mitochondria.
+In addition, there is an unusual organelle called the kinetoplast, which is a complex of thousands of interlinked circles of mitochondrial DNA known as mini- and maxicircles.
 The kinetoplast lies near the basal body with which it is indistinguishable under microscope.
 From the basal body arises a single flagellum that run towards the anterior end.
 Along the body surface, the flagellum is attached to the cell membrane forming an undulating membrane.
 Only the tip of the flagellum is free at the anterior end.
 The cell surface of the bloodstream form features a dense coat of variant surface glycoproteins (VSGs) which is replaced by an equally dense coat of procyclins when the parasite differentiates into the procyclic phase in the tsetse fly midgut.

 Trypanosomatids show several different classes of cellular organisation of which two are adopted by T. brucei at different stages of the life cycle: